Matt-Jones-Developer/beat_the_clock/README.md

 GIVEN I am taking a code quiz
-WHEN I click the start button
+WHEN I click the start button [DONE]
-THEN a timer starts and I am presented with a question WHEN I answer a question
+THEN a timer starts and I am presented with a question [DONE] WHEN I answer a question
-THEN I am presented with another question
+THEN I am presented with another question [TODO]
+WHEN I answer a question correctly
+100 points are added to the score [DONE]
 WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
+THEN time is subtracted from the clock [DONE]
 WHEN all questions are answered or the timer reaches 0 THEN the game is over
 WHEN the game is over
-THEN I can save my initials and score
+THEN I can save my initials and score [TODO] - it works on the test logic, but sadly it now has bugs when I carried it into the main logic/app build.

 #